-Minecraft was originally free, as players could download it without fees.
-In the months following its debut in May 2009, however, Minecraft monetized as a pre-ordered game.
-There is a silver lining for Xbox subscribers: you can download Minecraft for free with your subscription.
-It’s no wonder Minecraft is one of the best games on Xbox Game Pass.
+When it debuted in May 2009, Minecraft was free and players could download it without paying.
+But within a matter of months, Minecraft monetized as a pre-ordered game.
+Xbox subscribers can still download Minecraft for free with a subscription, though.
+It’s worth doing since Minecraft is one of the best games on Xbox Game Pass.

 1. Tetris — 495 million+

-It’s a little difficult to track Tetris sales accurately.
-While the physical game has sold close to 70 million copies (with 35 million of these originating from the Game Boy release), profits from paid mobile app sales make Tetris our first-prize winner.
+Accurately tracking Tetris sales isn’t the easiest thing to do.
+The physical game has sold close to 70 million copies (with 35 million of these originating from the Game Boy release).
+But if you include profits from paid mobile app sales, then Tetris is the clear first-prize winner.

-Keep in mind that that figure is from six figures ago.
+It’s also worth noting that the figure is from seven years ago.
 No matter what metric you use, Tetris is the best selling game in history.

 - The best Wii games of all time